lynchmaniac/poilight/README.md

 		PoiLight.generateExcel(excelPathFile, table);
 ```
 ## Structure of the data
 The data is a Table object.
 It is the table you want to achieve.
+If you want to add a headers, you can precise them with the addHeader method.
+It take a CellContent.
+CellContent is a structure in which you can precise the value of the cell.
+You can also precise a style for this specific cell.
+We will see this in a later chapter.
+You can pass data to the table object with the method addData which take a RowContent as parameter.
+RowContent is just a list of CellContent.
 This an example of a basic table
 ```java
 		Table table = new Table();
 		table.addHeader(new CellContent("ID"));